 Good vision takes a team effort from the eye muscles, eyes, and brain.
-When the eyes don't work together, the brain has trouble figuring out what's being seen.
+When the eyes don't work together or one or both eyes have trouble focusing, the brain has trouble understanding what's being seen.
 This can cause vision problems.

 How the eyes work together